 Communication with the Board.
-Stockholders and other interested parties may make their concerns known confidentially to the board of directors or the non-management directors by submitting a communication in an envelope addressed to the "Board of Directors," a specifically named non-management director or the "Non-Management Directors" as a group, in care of: John C. Ivascu, Executive Vice President, General Counsel, Chief Compliance Officer and Corporate Secretary, 10344 Sam Houston Park Drive, Suite 300, Houston, Texas 77064.
+Stockholders and other interested parties may make their concerns known confidentially to the board of directors as a group or the non-management directors individually (including to the Lead Independent Director) by submitting a communication in an envelope addressed to the "Board of Directors," a specifically named non-management director or the "Non-Management Directors" as a group, in care of: John C. Ivascu, Executive Vice President, General Counsel, Chief Compliance Officer and Corporate Secretary, 10344 Sam Houston Park Drive, Suite 300, Houston, Texas 77064.
 All such communications will be conveyed to the Chairman of the Board, the full board of directors, the specified non-management director or the non-management directors as a group, as applicable.

 Trading, Hedging and Pledging Matters.
 Our Insider Trading Policy applies to all directors, officers, and employees of the Company who receive or are aware of material, non-public information regarding (i) the Company and (ii) any other company with publicly-traded securities, including the Company's customers, joint-venture or strategic partners, competitors, vendors and suppliers, obtained in the course of employment by or in association with the Company.
 Our Insider Trading Policy prohibits all directors, officers and employees from engaging in short-term (i.e., short-swing trading) or speculative transactions involving Company stock.
 Our Insider Trading Policy prohibits the purchase or sale of puts, calls, options and other derivative securities based on Company stock.
-Our Insider Trading Policy also prohibits short sales, margin accounts, hedging transactions, pledging of Company stock as collateral and, with the exception of Rule 10b5-1 trading plans as noted below, standing orders placed with brokers to sell or purchase Company stock.
-Our Insider Trading Policy prohibits our directors, officers and employees from purchasing or selling Company stock while in possession of material, non-public information.
+Our Insider Trading Policy also prohibits short sales, margin accounts, hedging transactions, pledging of Company stock.
+Our Insider Trading Policy prohibits or selling company stock while in possession of material, non-public information.
 As such, and in addition to our pre-clearance procedures, our directors, executive officers and certain other employees may only buy or sell Company securities in the public market during specified periods approved by the General Counsel.
 However, we do permit our directors and employees to adopt and use Rule 10b5-1 trading plans.
 This allows directors, officers and employees to sell and diversify their holdings in Company stock over a designated period by adopting pre-arranged stock trading plans at a time when they are not aware of material non-public information concerning the Company, and thereafter sell shares of Company stock in accordance with the terms of their stock trading plans.